lmondada/dphil-thesis/content/01_intro/_index.md

 interaction and sharing across field boundaries and impedes the development of tools applicable to a broader range of graph transformation domains.

-The ambitious aim of this thesis is to advocate graph transformation as a robust basis for a _scalable_ and _modular_ compiler platform for quantum computations---and hope that in the process, our contributions will strengthen the bridge between research in classical compilation, quantum computing and graph transformations.
+The ambitious aim of this thesis is to advocate for graph transformation as a robust basis for a _scalable_ and _modular_ compiler platform for quantum computations---and hope that in the process, our contributions will strengthen the bridge between research in classical compilation, quantum computing and graph transformations.
+The key desired properties of our compilation framework can be summarised as follows:

 **Scalable.** The compiler should handle quantum computations of the kind we realistically expect to execute within the coming decade: thousands of logical